-Yamagata Prefecture has the highest consumption of konjac in the country!
-A popular recipe is Tama?
+Yamagata Prefecture has the highest consumption of konjac in Japan!
+Is boiled konjac the most popular recipe?

 table of contents